Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 **C's biggest mistake**
 C's biggest mistake is: treating arrays as pointers.
 When passing an array to a function in C, only the pointer is passed, so that the size information is lost.
 This results in many bugs, see Walter Bright's article: ["C’s biggest mistake" (dec 2009)](www.drdobbs.com/architecture-and-design/cs-biggest-mistake/228701625).
 In Jai, arrays do not automatically cast to pointers as in C. Rather, they are like fat or wide pointers that contain a pointer to the start of the array, and the size of the array.
 Internally, they are a struct (pointer + size).
 This prevents the many possible bugs resulting from the way C handles this.
-In Jai the procedure can test that it doesn’t change the array out of bounds, because it knows its size through arr.count.
+In Jai the procedure can test that it doesn’t change the array out of bounds, because it knows its size through *arr.count*.

 ## 18.9.
 An array of pointers
 See *18.9_array_pointers.jai*: